 Dried Flower Tips + Tricks

 Dried flowers and preserved grasses are low-maintenance, reusable, and can last for years if properly cared for.
+Preserved flowers and greenery are preserved with a glycerin coating, locking in the plants fresh-cut look and feel.
+Preserved greenery is typically soft and supple.
+Dried flowers are air dried, not preserved with a coating, therefore tend to be crisp, and delicate.
 Before creating a dried flower arrangement, dried floral bouquet, or any DIY dried flower craft follow these simple tips and tricks.

 To properly clean dried flowers of dust or debris, gently dust with compressed air or a hairdryer on a cool setting.
 For dried florals that shed such as pampas, gently shake off any excess.
 To prevent shedding, apply a coat of hairspray.

 Store dried flowers and preserved grasses in a cool, dry area out of direct sunlight.
 To prevent fading, apply a clear UV protectant spray.